 \section{Introduction}

-One of the prominent limit theorems in classical probability theory is the Poisson Limit Theorem.
-This is taken advantage of in a variety of probabilistic models describing waiting times until unlikely events occur; due to the Poisson Limit Theorem (PLT) such waiting times are usually well approximated by exponentially distributed variables.
-It has been a great discovery that, many deterministic systems satisfy the same kind of limit theorems for rare events. \\
+One of the prominent limit theorems in classical probability theory is the Poisson Limit Theorem (PLT).
+Due to the PLT, in a variety of probabilistic models describing waiting times until unlikely events occur are well approximated by exponentially distributed variables.
+It has been a great discovery that many deterministic systems satisfy the same kind of limit theorems for rare events. \\